-Postoperative pancreatic fistula: Postoperative pancreatic fistula (POPF) is one of the most concerned complications in patients undergoing pancreatic surgery.
-There were a number of studies looking at the relationship between sarcopenia and pancreatic fistula.
+Postoperative pancreatic fistula: Postoperative pancreatic fistula (POPF) is one of the most concerning complications in patients undergoing pancreatic surgery.
+There were a number of studies that examined the relationship between sarcopenia and pancreatic fistula.
 Nishida et al[41] measured the skeletal muscle index [skeletal muscle area at L3/(body height)2] of 266 patients who underwent pancreatoduodenectomy.
-Sixty-one point three percent of the patients had pancreatic malignancy.
-The authors reported a significantly higher rate of major complications (Clavien-Dindo grade 3 and above) and, specifically, a higher rate of POPF (sarcopenic 22.0% vs non-sarcopenic 10.4%; P = 0.011) in patients with sarcopenia.
+A total of 61.3% of patients had pancreatic malignancy.
+The authors reported a significantly higher rate of major complications (Clavien-Dindo grade 3 and above) and, specifically, a higher rate of POPF (sarcopenic 22.0% vs non-sarcopenic 10.4%; P = 0.011) in sarcopenia patients.
 Sarcopenia was also a significant independent risk factor for clinically relevant POPF (OR 2.869, 95%CI: 1.329-6.197; P = 0.007) in multivariate analysis taking into account factors including body mass index, presence of pancreatic tumor, portal vein or superior mesenteric vein resection, diameter of the pancreatic duct, and consistency of the pancreas.

 In the study by Pecorelli et al[38] in 2016, 202 patients who underwent pancreatoduodenectomy were included.
 The VFA and TAMA at L3 on computed tomography were measured.
-A high VFA-to-TAMA ratio was associated with 60-d mortality on multivariate analysis (OR 6.76, 95%CI: 2.41-18.99; P < 0.001).
+A high VFA-to-TAMA ratio was associated with 60-d mortality by multivariate analysis (OR 6.76, 95%CI: 2.41-18.99; P < 0.001).
 Only a large VFA, but not TAMA or VFA-to-TAMA ratio, was associated with POPF (OR 4.05, 95%CI: 1.85-8.84; P < 0.001).
 Although a relationship between TAMA and POPF could not be identified, a VFA-to-TAMA ratio > 3.2 was shown to be predictive of a higher mortality risk (OR 6.33, 95%CI: 1.37-29.21; P = 0.018) in the subgroup of patients with major complications.

-In the meta-analysis by Ratnayake et al[40] which included 13 studies involving 3608 patients, 6 studies reported on POPF.
+In the meta-analysis by Ratnayake et al[40], which included 13 studies involving 3608 patients, six studies reported on POPF.
 There was no difference in the incidence of POPF between the sarcopenic and non-sarcopenic groups [risk ratio (RR) 1.05, 95%CI: 0.68-1.61; P = 0.843].
 Two of these studies reported on patients with sarcopenic obesity.
 Yamane et al[42] analyzed the ratio of visceral adipose tissue area to skeletal muscle index of 99 patients who underwent pancreaticoduodenectomy.
-Their multivariate analysis showed that a ratio ≥ 2.0 was one of the independent risk factors associated with clinically significant POPF (grade B or C).
+Multivariate analysis showed that a ratio ≥ 2.0 was one of the independent risk factors associated with clinically significant POPF (grade B or C).
 In another study by Sandini et al[43], the VFA-to-TAMA ratio was measured in 124 patients.
-It was reported that the rate of POPF was slightly higher in patients with sarcopenic obesity after pancreaticoduodenectomy but it did not reach statistical significance (46.7% vs 32.3%; P = 0.103).
+It was reported that the rate of POPF was slightly higher in patients with sarcopenic obesity after pancreaticoduodenectomy, but it did not reach statistical significance (46.7% vs 32.3%; P = 0.103).
 This may imply that sarcopenia alone is not associated with POPF, but patients with sarcopenic obesity may have a higher risk of POPF.

 Long-term survival: In the study by Peng et al[14] in 2012 cited above, the 3-year survival rates of men (non-sarcopenic 39.2% vs sarcopenic 20.3%; P < 0.05) and women (non-sarcopenic 40.8% vs sarcopenic 26.1%; P < 0.05) were both significantly lower in the sarcopenic group.
 Sarcopenia was found to be associated with 3-year mortality in both univariate (HR 1.68, 95%CI: 1.34-2.11; P < 0.001) and multivariate analyses (HR 1.63, 95%CI: 1.28-2.07; P < 0.001)[44].